eodash/eodash/docs/widgets/internal-widgets/EodashDatePicker.md

 # EodashDatePicker

-A calendar-based date selector.
-It renders a `v-calendar` date picker populated with colored dots for each date that has available data in the currently selected collection(s).
-Selecting a date updates the global [`datetime`](/eodash-store) state used by map layers.
-Arrow buttons jump to the oldest or latest available date.
-On desktop the widget is positioned as a floating overlay anchored to the bottom of the map.
+A calendar for picking the global date, built on [`eox-timecontrol`](https://eox-a.github.io/EOxElements/?path=/docs/elements-eox-timecontrol--docs).
+Every date with data gets a dot, coloured per collection, compare side included.
+Picking a date updates the global [`datetime`](/eodash-store) that map layers follow.

+The date field steps through available dates one at a time.
+The buttons on either side jump straight to the oldest or latest.

 ## Example